rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 Including the ZERO-morpheme of the nominative case, there are fifteen morphemes attested with modified phrasal constituents in the Erzya language (cf. Rueter 2009a).
-The use of syntactic function as a criterion has allowed us to cope with a range comprising parts of speech, such as nouns, numerals, pronouns and adverbs/adpositions, on the one hand, and the sub-class of non-finites in %Om%, on the other.
+The use of syntactic function as a criterion has allowed us to cope with a range comprising parts of speech, such as nouns, numerals, pronouns and adverbs/adpositions, on the one hand, and the sub-class of non-finites in -Om-, on the other.
 Thus this definition provides us with a maximal access to morphemes that might be associated with possessive declension, and therefore be of interest in a treatise of adnominal-type person.
 The most recent grammar of the Erzya language, it will be noted, limits itself to twelve cases in the discussion of nouns and six when treating reﬂexive/intensive personal pronouns (cf. Agafonova 2000: 125–145; Grebneva 2000: 73–88).
-Cases of disputed status, but included by this author, are the LOCATIVE %O, COMITATIVE %Nek, and TEMPORALIS %Ne.
+Cases of disputed status, but included by this author, are the LOCATIVE -O, COMITATIVE -Nek, and TEMPORALIS -Ne.
 (See also Danilov 1969; Bartens 1999: 99-100, 164)
 In this subsection we will brieﬂy define the three case divisions: core cases, local cases, and attributive cases while each individual case morpheme will be described with the following elements: (i) name; (ii) morpheme; (iii) statement of range where